thuyiya/reactjs_workshop/README.md

 </html>
 ```

-3. in the `script.js` get ref for input, button and ul tag by calling DOM and also addEventListener to the button.
+3. In the `script.js` get ref for input, button and ul tag by calling DOM and also addEventListener to the button.

 ```